Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 It’s still early, so I came to Shibuya again and started with a meal at Gokumiya.

-At this time, there weren’t many people, so I only had to wait a short time before eating.
+At this time, there weren’t many people, so after a short wait, we were able to get a seat.

 18:55 Seated at Gokumiya

-I ate too many hamburger steaks at lunch and felt a bit tired of them.
+I ate too many hamburger steaks at lunch and felt quite full.
 I ordered the pure beef steak set on the left, and the juice was delicious.

-Last time I had the hamburger steak + beef steak set Just remember to bring two pairs of chopsticks: metal ones for grilling and wooden ones for eating.***
+Last time we had the hamburger steak + beef steak set Just remember to bring two pairs of chopsticks: metal chopsticks for grilling and wooden chopsticks for eating.

 Signature — Imari Steak + Gokumiya Hamburger Beef Prices: